kovaacs/PWABuilder/apps/blog/src/docs/base_package/webapp-to-pwa.md

 <img loading="lazy" alt="A screenshot of the manifest score overview on PWABuilder" src="/docs/base_package/mani-options.png" width="900px" />

 4. Edit your manifest fields using the manifest editor that is now open.
-We recommend atleast checking that the name and short_name fields are what you expect them to be.
+We recommend at least checking that the name and short_name fields are what you expect them to be.

 <img loading="lazy" alt="A screenshot of the manifest editor on PWABuilder" src="/docs/base_package/mani-editor.png" width="900px" />